Why you shouldn't create your own authentication system

 Login with Facebook button) or identity management tools like Auth0 or Okta.

-- have email verification and reset-password features.
-For that you might need to generate and store a temporary, short-lived token that is used to activate an account or to reset password.
+have email verification and reset-password features.
+For that, you might need to generate and store a temporary, short-lived token that is used to activate an account or to reset the password.
 And this is the simple part.
 Making sure that your email doesn’t fall into the Spam folder is much harder.

 On the front-end side, the app needs to have a decent UI: a login form that at least validates the email and password, a sign-up form, a reset-password form.
 Not to mention modern authentication expects support for MFA and soon (hopefully) WebAuthn.